tektechnologies/Instructor-Prep/201/class_4.md

 # two more things to do today.
 brief look at functions. and how to do that within lab. we will look more at functions in lab five. so another thing today is that our lab is going to be pair programming.
-Kevin and I will demo. what that looks like.

 - if you find that you are writing alot of code for the lab, then you may be over doing it.
 - So I will add in a small amount of code.
 - Then add another line of code.